michaelx/Shaarli/doc/md/Troubleshooting.md

 ### I'm locked out - Login bruteforce protection

 Login form is protected against brute force attacks: 4 failed logins will ban the IP address from login for 30 minutes.
-Banned IPs can still browse links.
+Banned IPs can still browse Shaares.

 - To remove the current IP bans, delete the file `data/ipbans.php`
 - To list all login attempts, see `data/log.txt` (succesful/failed logins, bans/lifted bans)